This shoe startup’s immigrant founders have donated 135,000 masks—so far

 Though the pandemic threatened to upend their newly established business, Ali and Qasim retooled their production facility in April, selling reusable face masks at cost, and donating one for each one sold.
 Today, they’re announcing that they’ve surpassed a total of 135,000 mask donations to community organizations such as the New York City Housing Authority, Colin Kaepernick’s Know Your Rights Camp, and Seattle-King County Public Health.

-After a succesful crowdfunding campaign helped launch their footwear company Markhor from Pakistan in 2012, Ali and Qasim overcame incredible odds to come to America as part of Silicon Valley-based startup incubator Y Combinator’s 2015 cohort.
+After launching their footwear company Markhor from Pakistan in 2012 and running a succesful crowdfunding campaign in 2014, Ali and Qasim overcame incredible odds to come to America as part of Silicon Valley-based startup incubator Y Combinator’s 2015 cohort.

 In 2018, the pair stepped away from the day-to-day operations at the formal footwear company to establish Atoms as an everyday shoe brand in New York City, raising capital and building out a production process that stretched from Pakistan to Korea to a fulfillment center in Brooklyn.
 Just as the business was starting to gain traction, the company’s Korea-based team began warning of a deadly virus that could soon reach American shores.